Skip to main content

 How Fast and Efficient Are They?

-PyAlgoTrade is built for speed in backtesting.
-You can test ideas and get performance results back very quickly, which is perfect when you're in the early stages of validating a strategy.
+PyAlgoTrade is fast for backtesting.
+You test ideas and get performance results quickly, which is perfect early in strategy validation.

-Pineify shows you performance stats—like win rate, profit factor, and drawdown—in real-time as you build.
-All the heavy number-crunching happens on their servers, so you don't need to worry about whether your own computer is fast enough.
+Pineify shows performance stats like win rate, profit factor, and drawdown in real time as you build.
+The heavy computation happens on their servers, so your local machine does not matter.

 A Look at Their Advanced Features